eriq-augustine/ucsc-ospo.github.io/content/authors/eaugusti/_index.md

 ---
 Eriq Augustine is a Postdoctoral Researcher with the LINQS Lab at UC Santa Cruz.
-Prior to pursuing his PhD, Eriq spent a decade in industry working on Netflix’s Cloud Reliability Team, Google's Chrome Extensions Engine Team, and a senior software developer at Gaine Solutions, a master data management startup.
+Prior to pursuing his PhD, Eriq spent a decade in industry working on Netflix’s Cloud Reliability Team, Google's Chrome Extensions Engine Team, and a senior software developer at Gaine Solutions (a master data management startup).
 Eriq also spent three years as a Computer Science lecturer at Cal Poly San Luis Obispo, where he received his BS and MS in Computer Science.